dimajix/flowman/docs/workflow.md

 need to be provided by your environment.

-## 5. Deploying to remote Repository
+## 5. Pushing to remote Repository

 This step possibly should be performed via a CI/CD pipeline (for example Jenkins).
 Of course the details heavily depend on your infrastructure, but basically the following command will do the job: